amberhe613/Cyelp/README.md

 2. add Google Maps to show restaurant location
 3. add more fuzzy search
 4. add more rating fields such as food quality and service.
+5. allow users to upload images with review